hazelcast/hazelcast-code-samples/near-cache/fraud-detection/README.md

 #### Starting a client without near-caching

-Once the grid is up and running, use this command to run the client without near-cache:
+Once the grid is up and running, use this command to run the client without Near Cache:

 ```
 java -jar fraud-detection-client-without/target/fraud-detection-client-without.jar